MicrosoftDocs/VBA-Docs/api/Visio.Document.CustomMenusFile.md

+> [!NOTE]
- **Note**  This macro uses the VBA keyword  **Kill** to delete a file on disk.
+> This macro uses the VBA keyword **Kill** to delete a file on disk.
 Use this keyword carefully, because you cannot undo a **Kill** command once it has been run, and you will not get a prior warning message.